A St. Catherine University Alumnae Tradition Now in its 12th year,...

 The Alumnae Council will hold it's annual meeting on the St. Paul...

 Save the date!
 Next year's Citizen Katie will be October 17, 2015

 Read a recap of Citizen Katie 2014 on the St. Kate's newswire.

-At its core, St. Kate's is about reaching out to the marginalized, giving back to our community, and living out the tenets of Catholic Social teaching.
-Citizen Katie is an opportunity for St. Kate's students and alumnae to volunteer together in service to our communities.
+At its core, St. Kate's is about reaching out to the marginalized, giving back to our community, and living out the tenets of Catholic social teaching.
+Citizen Katie is an opportunity for St. Kate's students, alumnae, faculty and staff to volunteer together in service to our communities.

-Citizen Katie Day is a volunteer blitz with students and alumnae working side by side at nonprofit organizations around the Twin Cities and in Chapters across the country.
+Citizen Katie Day is a volunteer blitz with students, alumnae, faculty and staff working side by side at nonprofit organizations around the Twin Cities and in alumnae chapters across the country.
 The Twin Cities event begins with a breakfast on the St. Catherine campus before volunteers head out to work sites at nonprofits throughout the the area.
 Transportation to and from campus is provided.

 Citizen Katie 2013

 On October 12, 2013, roughly 320 students, alumnae, faculty and staff volunteered at sites around the Twin Cities, with a number of alumnae chapters around the country also planning events in their own communities.
 View a photo gallery from Citizen Katie 2013.

 A recap from the event is on the St. Kate's newswire.